The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: Introduction

-The contributions of methodology proposed in this paper can be generally described to be twofold.
-First, it allows for the definition of flexible valid processes with FDDs arbitrarily close to any multivariate distribution and also with the level of proximity to that distribution varying across the considered domain.
-Second, even in the cases where the chosen multivariate distribution defines a valid process, the POGAMP construction may facilitate the derivation of more efficient inference methodologies.

-This paper is organized as follows.
-Section $2$ presents the POGAMP, establishes its existence and provides results related to its main properties.
-Section $3$ presents the MCMC algorithm to perform Bayesian inference for discretely observed POGAMPs.
-Section 4 presents a nearest neighbor GP approach to deal with large datasets.
+This paper is structured as follows: Section 2 introduces the POGAMP model, establishing its existence and main properties.
+Section 3 presents the MCMC algorithm for Bayesian inference under discrete POGAMP observations.
+Section 4 introduces a nearest neighbor GP approach to deal with large datasets.
+Section 5 brings final remarks.